Eat. Sleep. Economics.

-The mission of the Mississippi Council on Economic Education (MCEE) is to increase economic and financial literacy in Mississippi by providing resources and training to public and private K-12 school teachers, empowering students to create a more prosperous future for themselves and Mississippi.
+The mission of the Mississippi Council on Economic Education (MCEE) is to increase economic and financial literacy in Mississippi by providing resources and training to K-12 educators, empowering students to create a more prosperous future for themselves and Mississippi.

-MCEE strives to provide the best possible economics, financial literacy, and entrepreneurial education in Mississippi, working together with the national Council for Economic Education, Mississippi Department of Education, Centers on Economic Education, and it’s additional partners in the education and business communities throughout the state.
-MCEE will be guided by integrity, fiscal soundness, good stewardship of the funding, and believing in teachers and students to achieve their optimal level of financial understanding.
+MCEE strives to provide the best possible economics, financial literacy, and entrepreneurial education in Mississippi, working together with the national Council for Economic Education, Mississippi Department of Education, Centers on Economic Education, and its additional partners in the education and business communities throughout the state.
+MCEE will be guided by integrity, fiscal soundness, good stewardship of the funding, and believing in educators and students enough to achieve their optimal level of financial understanding.